-- The District will continue to focus on new programs to increase volunteer recruitment and find ways to support levels of service expected by the community.
-A lack of volunteerism, especially in the southern portion of the district, continues to have a negative impact on the effectiveness of response to emergencies.
-This has been most noticeable during the daytime when volunteers are at work or out of the district, or when multiple calls are working simultaneously.
+The District will continue to focus on new programs to increase volunteer recruitment and find ways to support levels of service expected by the community.
 Repeated attempts at volunteer recruitment have been largely unsuccessful, owing to the inability of prospective trainees to commit to the time requirements necessary to complete their training.
 The current state of the economy, coupled with the associated cost of living in our district, are certainly factors in the decision whether or not to pledge the time.
-The dynamic nature of "community" these days directly correlates to a decline in the "give back to" spirit.
-It is a sign of the times, to be certain. - The close of the 2011 calendar year will see the end of the intern program at Geyserville Fire.
-The program has overall been a success, but the time required for in-house training of interns has outweighed the benefits gained.
-The Out-of-District program, on the other hand, has been hugely successful, both in quantity and quality of participants.
+The Out of District Program, on the other hand, has been hugely successful, both in quantity and quality of participants.
 This program will continue for the foreseeable future.
-Credit must be given to Chief Pigoni for the implementation and management of this program.
+Paid firefighters, now represented by Geyserville Firefighter Employee Association, are the backbone of the department.
+Paid staff, out of district volunteers and some local volunteers now make up the first response teams.

-- Property tax revenues fell slightly in the fiscal year.
-This drop will not affect the District's day-to-day operations.
-Property tax revenues will be closely monitored to determine if this decrease is trending in subsequent years and, if so, what budget adjustments need to be made to maintain our level of service.
+Property tax revenues increased slightly in the fiscal year.
+Property tax revenues will be closely monitored to determine if this increase is trending in subsequent years and, if so, what budget adjustments can be made to maintain our level of service.
 Home sales are flat, but construction, both residential and commercial, seems to be holding its' own.
 The benefits of the agricultural based nature of the local economy cannot be overstated.
 Commercial retail businesses, especially those not tied to viticultural endeavors, continue to be affected by the economic downturn.
-District revenues must always be closely monitored as budgetary needs are considered. - The Capital Campaign, initiated and managed by the Geyserville Volunteer Firefighters Association, has completed its five year run.
-Total revenues are yet to be announced, but the fund raiser proved to be very successful.
-The Association came close to meeting its stated goal of one million dollars.
-The Association plans to donate to the District \$500,000 which the District will match and use to further pay down the municipal lease on the main station.
-This will serve to both significantly reduce the annual payment amount and the length of time necessary to pay the lease off in full. - The Memorandum of Agreement with the River Rock Casino and the Dry Creek Band of Pomo Indians remains unchanged despite declining revenues at the Casino.
-The arrangement continues to benefit both parties.
-Income from the MOA allows the District to continue providing the level of service expected at both the Rancheria and throughout the district. - This year's State sponsored Casino Mitigation Grant and Cal Fire grant coupled with last year's rollover, will be spent on low and high angle rope rescue training, personal protection equipment and other equipment to be used in the suppression of wild land fire. - The District has taken possession of the new Type I engine ordered last year.
-Our fleet of engines and support vehicles is now state of the art, with no large purchases foreseen in the near future. - A Memorandum of Understanding (MOA) between the District and the newly organized Geyserville Firefighter Employee Association has been drafted.
-Both parties have tentatively approved this agreement, which covers salaries, benefits, and procedures.
-Final approval and signing is expected before the end of the 2011 calendar year.
+District revenues must always be closely monitored as budgetary needs are considered.

+The Geyserville Volunteer Firefighters Association plans to donate \$300,000 to the District for the 2012/2013 fiscal year.
+The District will use this money to help pay off the municipal lease on the main station.
+This will serve to eliminate the annual payment and free up that money for operational use.

+The Memorandum of Agreement with River Rock Casino and the Dry Creek Band of Pomo Indians remains unchanged despite rumors to the contrary.
+The Dry Creek Band of Pomo Indians have purchased some used firefighting equipment and plan to form their own Fire Department.
+Talks are ongoing between GFPD and the Tribe, on how to train their personnel and the costs involved.

+This year's State sponsored Casino Mitigation Grant of \$14,000 and the Sonoma County Tourism Grant of \$20,000 will be used to purchase a new 1/2 ton pickup (quick response vehicle).

+A Memorandum of Understanding (MOU) between the District and the newly organized Geyserville Firefighter Employee Association has been approved.
+This agreement covers salaries, benefits and procedures.

-All of these factors, including financial history and estimates of long-term growth, were considered in preparing the Geyserville Fire Protection District's budget for fiscal year 2011/2012.
+All of these factors, including financial history and estimates of long term growth, were considered in preparing the Geyserville Fire Protection District's budget for the fiscal year 2012/2013.